bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 Speaker 1: No, what we do is we use LND as a forcing function.
 If you want to talk to LND, you've got to write a nested MuSIG proof.

 Speaker 2: If you do that, you'll get a job from one of us.
 Oh yeah, we'd be happy to pay for that.
-One question related to something [Redacted] brought up around the plus 100 as a convention for like pending stuff, right?
+One question related to something [redacted] brought up around the plus 100 as a convention for like pending stuff, right?
 So, for example, ideally by this week, we'll have merged something in, and that something will be available with a build tag or a flag or whatever else.
 It feels like it makes sense that we should advertise the plus 100 feature bit for this.
 I don't know exactly what bit we have in the spec, but that just seems to be the thing to do going forward now, and we can do that pretty easily on our end.

 Speaker 5: Yep.